kershik/BirdsBot/README.md

 # BirdsBot
-Telegram bot that can identify 400 bird species by a sent image
+Telegram bot that can identify 400 bird species by a sent image (trained VGG-19 BN)